 While the mag release isn’t ambidextrous (it can easily be reversed for lefties), its extended teardrop shape makes it an easy reach for even the most Tyrion Lannister of small-handed shooters among us.
 A category that includes your humble correspondent.
 With the slimmest backstrap installed, the APX was the first full-size pistol where I didn’t have to adjust my grip to reach the release and drop a magazine.

 There’s plenty of room inside the trigger guard to operate while wearing gloves.
-The trigger has a six-pound pull weight with a short, very tactile (and audible) re-set.
-After 500 rounds of range fun, the APX sports one of the best striker-fired triggers I’ve tried.
+The APX’s surprisingly good trigger has a six-pound pull weight with a short, very tactile (and audible) re-set.
+After 500 rounds of range fun, I can say that the APX sports one of the best striker-fired triggers I’ve tried.
+Period.